CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getfunctioninfo-method.md

  [out] Pointeur vers le jeton de métadonnées de la fonction.

 ## <a name="remarks"></a>Notes
- Le code de profileur peut appeler [ICorProfilerInfo::GetModuleMetaData](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-getmodulemetadata-method.md) pour obtenir une interface de métadonnées pour un module donné.
+ The profiler code can call [ICorProfilerInfo::GetModuleMetaData](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-getmodulemetadata-method.md) to obtain a metadata interface for a given module.
 Le jeton de métadonnées qui est retourné à l'emplacement référencé par `pToken` peut alors servir à accéder aux métadonnées pour la fonction.

- Le `ClassID` d’une fonction sur une classe générique peut ne pas être obtenu sans plus d’informations contextuelles sur l’utilisation de la fonction.
-Dans ce cas, `pClassId` est égal à 0.
-Profiler le code doit utiliser [ICorProfilerInfo2::GetFunctionInfo2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getfunctioninfo2-method.md) avec la valeur COR_PRF_FRAME_INFO pour fournir plus de contexte.
+ The `ClassID` of a function on a generic class might not be obtainable without more contextual information about the use of the function.
+In this case, `pClassId` will be 0.
+Profiler code should use [ICorProfilerInfo2::GetFunctionInfo2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getfunctioninfo2-method.md) with a COR_PRF_FRAME_INFO value to provide more context.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib